HazenBabcock/MERFISH_simulator/examples/README.md

 ## An example run

-1. Layout MERlin analysis with a copy of `examples/merfish-parameters` as `PARAMETERS_HOME`.
+1. Layout MERlin analysis with a copy of the `examples/merfish-parameters` directory located at MERlin `PARAMETERS_HOME`.
 2. `bash run_mersim.sh`
 3. `bash run_merlin.sh`